-Subjects Bank's OP 4.12 Government Policies of Vietnam Project Measures Land Property Policy objectives DPs should be assisted in their efforts to improve their livelihoods and standards of living or at least to restore them, in real terms, to pre-displacement levels or to levels prevailing prior to the beginning of project implementation, whichever is higher Resettlement site and its infrastructure should have equal or better development conditions than those in the existing one.
-Livelihoods and income sources will be restored in real terms, at least, to the pre- displacement levels or to levels prevailing prior to the beginning of project implementation, whichever is higher.
-Support for affected households who have no recognizable legal right or claim to the land they are occupying Financial assistance to all project affected persons to achieve the policy objective (to improve their livelihoods and standards of living or at least to restore them, in real terms, to pre-displacement levels or to levels prevailing prior to the beginning of project implementation, whichever is higher) Financial assistance provided at different levels depending on the "legal" status of affected persons Financial assistance of an agreed amount will be given to all DPs, regardless of their legal status, until their livelihoods and standards of living restore in real terms, at least, to pre-displacement levels.
-Compensation for illegal structures Compensation at full cost for all structures regardless of legal status of the DP's land and structure.
-Provided to cover the new structure costs.
+Subjects Bank's OP 4.12 Government Policies of Vietnam Project Measures Land Property Policy objectives DPs should be assisted in their efforts to improve their livelihoods and standards of living or at least to restore them, in real terms, to predisplacement levels or to levels prevailing prior to the beginning of project implementation, whichever is higher Resettlement site and its infrastructure should have equal or better development conditions than those in the existing one.
+Livelihoods and income sources will be restored in real terms, at least, to the pre-displacement levels or to levels prevailing prior to the beginning of project implementation, whichever is higher.
+Support for affected households who have no recognizable legal right or claim to the land they are occupying Financial assistance to all project affected persons to achieve the policy objective (to improve their livelihoods and standards of living or at least to restore them, in real terms, to predisplacement levels or to levels prevailing prior to the beginning of project implementation, whichever is higher) Financial assistance provided at different levels depending on the "legal" status of affected persons Financial assistance of an agreed amount will be given to all DPs, regardless of their legal status, until their livelihoods and standards of living restore in real terms, at least, to predisplacement levels.

+Subjects Bank's OP 4.12 Government Policies of Vietnam Project Measures Compensation for illegal structures Compensation at full cost for all structures regardless of legal status of the DP's land and structure.
+Provided to cover the new structural costs.
 Depending on the "illegality status" attributed, covering between 80% and 0% of the total costs Compensation at full replacement cost will be given for all structures affected, regardless of legal status of the land and structure.
 Compensation Methods for determining compensation rates Compensation for lost land and other assets should be paid at full replacement costs, Compensation for lost assets is calculated at price close to transferring the assets in local markets or the cost of newly-built structures.
 Provincial governments are granted to annually set up compensation prices for different categories of assets Independent appraiser identifies replacement costs for all types of assets affected.
 Provincial government will use this assessment to establish the compensation rates at full replacement.
 Compensation for loss of income sources or means of livelihood Loss of income sources should be compensated (whether or not the affected persons must move to another location) Assistance in respect of income loss is given only for registered businesses.
 For affected persons losing agricultural land, additional financial support will be provided.
 All income losses are to be compensated and, where necessary to achieve the objectives of the policy, development assistance in addition to compensation will be provided.
+Compensation for indirect impact caused by land or structures taking It is good practice for the borrower to undertake a social assessment and implement measures to minimize and mitigate adverse economic and social impacts, Not addressed.
+Socio-economic assessment has been undertaken and measures identified and being implemented to minimize and mitigate